 The unit of competency CPCCWHS1001 - Prepare to work safely in the construction industry is fully accredited and nationally recognised training.
 As a result, construction induction training covers the same mandatory education subjects and White Cards are valid in all states and territories, no matter where you completed your course.

 Can you get a White Card online in QLD?

-While doing the course online used to be popular in Queensland, WorkSafe QLD (Queensland Government) changed to face to face delivery as part of a Safe Work Australia best practice review in 2019, effectively stopping online delivery for the vast majority of Queensland residents.
+While doing the course online used to be popular in Queensland, WorkSafe QLD (Queensland Government) changed to face to face delivery as part of a Safe Work Australia best practice review in 2019, effectively stopping the self-paced online delivery for the vast majority of Queensland residents.